philipUBC/Wong-s-Benevolent-Association/pages/digitalcollectionpolicy.md

 {% include feature/nav-menu.html sections="About the Collection;About the About Page" %}

-## Wong's Benevolent Association Digital Collection Framework
+## Wong's Benevolent Association Digital Collection Policy

 Our policies guide our operations and ensure the integrity, accessibility, and proper use of our digital collections.
 Please review these policies to understand your rights and responsibilities when using our resources.

-## Policies

 <b>Privacy Policy</b>
 Our commitment to protecting your personal information and how we use data collected through our digital platforms.